Denim Care & Washing

 4. When the washing cycle is complete, remove the jeans immediately and stretch out the inseam and waistband to minimize shrinking.

-5. Even out any creases on the jeans and let them hang to dry.
+5. Smooth out any creases on the jeans to avoid permanent marking and let them hang to dry.

 6. Do not tumble dry.

 Our denim jeans are unsanforized, which means they are not pre-shrunk and have not received any treatments post-production before being sent directly for cutting and sewing.
 With this, there will be some shrinkage on the first wash, most noticeably in the leg length which will shorten by 1.5-2 inches (hence the reason we cut them slightly longer).
 Waist shrinkage is negligible, they'll tighten a little in the waist, but will loosen out again after wear.

 To further minimize the amount of shrinkage, it's recommended to stretch the jeans thoroughly, both in the waistband and inseam several times during the drying process.
 Stretch them once directly after the wash and once when they're almost dry.

 There are many eco-friendly cleaning detergents for denim that offer a perfect wash at low temperatures whilst reducing their chemical impact.
 They will also help preserve the indigo in your jeans, keeping them darker for longer.
 Fabric sprays are great for neutralising bacteria and unwanted odours whilst between washes.